 Canada, Germany, and NATO

-German defense policy as it relates to Canada is somewhat uncertain due to the nature of the parties within the collation government.
+German defense policy as it relates to Canada is somewhat uncertain due to the nature of the parties within the coalition government.
 The defense policy portion of the SPD’s manifesto for the 2021 election called for a “Sovereign Europe within the world”, acknowledging that Europe needs to rise to the challenge of an increasingly multi-polar world .
 In contrast, the German Greens, and the Free Democratic Party (FDP) stressed multilateralism and international cooperation in their manifestos .
-Seeing as these parties are the most likely to form a collation around the SPD, it will be interesting to see the foreign policy developments that emerge from a collation with different goals.
+Seeing as these parties are the most likely to form a coalition around the SPD, it will be interesting to see the foreign policy developments that emerge from a coalition with different goals.

-The SPD, in forming a collation government, will not be able to enact their desire for a more isolated Europe.
+The SPD, in forming a coalition government, will not be able to enact their desire for a more isolated Europe.
 The German Greens and FPD will both use their positions to advocate for Atlantic cooperation in defence, especially with an ascendant China and an ever-present Russia .
-However, the uncertainty over the future of the NATO alliance that begun under the Trump administration will continue.
+However, the uncertainty over the future of the NATO alliance that began under the Trump administration will continue.
 With other European nations equally skeptical of the alliance, especially France, the future of Atlantic collective defense remains uncertain at best.
 This will lead Canada to potentially engaging in a soul-searching endeavour in the coming years as we seek to find our place in a shifting, unfamiliar world order.

 Germany and Canada have enjoyed a fruitful trade relationship for decades.
 Both Germany and Canada are members of elite trade organizations such as the G7 and Germany is Canada’s largest export market within the EU .
-In 2016, under the previous Merkel government, CETA between Canada and the EU was signed.
+In 2016, under the previous Merkel government, the Comprehensive Economic and Trade Agreement (CETA) between Canada and the EU was signed.
 However, the SPD and German Greens have not been enthusiastic supporters of free trade.
-The parties militantly opposed CETA in the lead up to its passing, arguing it was detrimental to workers rights and environmental policy .
+The parties militantly opposed CETA in the lead up to its passing, arguing it was detrimental to workers' rights and environmental policy .
 This could be an indicator of potential cooperation or a foreshowing of sour relations between Canada and Germany.

 Olaf Scholz, the likely successor to Merkel as chancellor, has vowed to bring about a swift transition within Germany toward renewable sources of energy such as solar and wind power to help in the fight against climate change .
 This sentiment offers potential for economic and environmental collaboration between Germany and Canada.
 Canada is currently a world leader in renewable energy production, with Canada obtaining 18.9% of its power from renewables.
 Canada is also the second largest producer of hydroelectricity in the world .
 Canada has an opportunity to share technical knowledge, expert analysis, and mutual investment in green technologies with the German government.
 This could have the effect of endearing Canada to the German government, opening up collaboration in other areas and gaining an ally on the international stage in Canada’s fight against climate change.

 Environmental issues could also create tensions between the German government and Canada.
-The German Greens, the second largest party within the proposed collation, is renown for an aggressive stance towards climate change.
+The German Greens, the second largest party within the proposed coalition, is renown for an aggressive stance towards climate change.
 Their 2021 platform includes a commitment to cut Germany’s emissions 70% by 2030 .
-Trudeau’s Liberals, by contrast, have been less aggressive on climate change.
+Trudeau’s liberals, by contrast, have been less aggressive on climate change.
 Trudeau’s government previously committed to a reduction in emissions of 36% by 2030, raising that to 40-45% reduction in emissions in the leadup to the 2021 election .
 This represents a considerably less aggressive push on climate change.
 With the German Greens controlling the third largest voting bloc in German parliament, a lackluster performance by Canada in the fight against climate change could negatively affect diplomatic relations.

-Franke, Ulrike.
+1. Franke, Ulrike.
 "Foreign and Defence Policy in the German Election."
 European Council on Foreign Relations.
 September 16, 2021. https://ecfr.eu/article/foreign-and-defence-policy-in-the-german-election/.

-Carter, Leah.
+2. Carter, Leah.
 "Germany Reports Record €53 Billion in NATO Defense Spending."
 Deutsche Welle.
 July 2, 2021. https://www.dw.com/en/germany-reports-record-53-billion-in-nato-defense-spending/a-56491017.

-Brandow, Doug.
+3. Brandow, Doug.
 "Germany’s Greens Plan a Tough Foreign Policy."
 CATO Institute.
 May 18, 2021. https://www.cato.org/commentary/germanys-greens-plan-tough-foreign-policy

-Global Affairs Canada.
+4. Global Affairs Canada.
 "Canada-Germany Relations."
 Global Affairs Canada.
 March 11, 2021. https://www.international.gc.ca/country-pays/germany-allemagne/relations.aspx?lang=eng#a2.

-"German Economy Minister Wins Key CETA Confidence Vote: DW: 19.09.2016."
+5. "German Economy Minister Wins Key CETA Confidence Vote: DW: 19.09.2016."
 Deutsche Welle.
 September 19, 2016. https://www.dw.com/en/german-economy-minister-wins-key-ceta-confidence-vote/a-19561913.

-"Key Actions Since 2015 to Support Workers: Liberal Party of Canada."
+6. "Key Actions Since 2015 to Support Workers: Liberal Party of Canada."
 Liberal Party of Canada.
 2021. https://liberal.ca/our-platform/key-actions-to-support-workers-since-2015/.

-Donahue, Patrick.
+7. Donahue, Patrick.
 "German Chancellor-in-Waiting Vows Fast Push for Renewables."
 Bloomberg.com.
 October 27, 2021. https://www.bloomberg.com/news/articles/2021-10-27/german-chancellor-in-waiting-vows-energy-renewal-in-first-year.

-"About Renewable Energy."
+8. "About Renewable Energy."
 Natural Resources Canada.
 December 13, 2017. https://www.nrcan.gc.ca/our-natural-resources/energy-sources-distribution/renewable-energy/about-renewable-energy/7295.

-Thurau, Jens.
+9. Thurau, Jens.
 "What Do the German Greens Want If They Gain Power?"
 Deutsche Welle.
 September 24, 2021. https://www.dw.com/en/what-do-the-german-greens-want-if-they-gain-power/a-57248907.

-Taylor, Stephanie.
+10. Taylor, Stephanie.
 "Trudeau Increases Canada's 2030 Emissions Target to 40-45% - National."
 Global News.
 April 22, 2021. https://globalnews.ca/news/7779596/climate-change-emissions-targets-canada-2030-trudeau/.